-A gas bayonet valve is a very simple way to connect portable appliances such as barbecues and the different kinds of space heaters.
-They are easy to plug in and safe when disconnected.
+A gas bayonet valve is a very simple way to connect portable appliances such as barbecues, portable hot water units, slide out cooking and the different kinds of space heaters.
+They are easy to plug into and are safe when disconnected.
+Whether for your home & granny flat or for your caravan, bus or camper trailer, a bayonet adds functionality and value.

 Portable gas heater point